UQdeco2800/2021-studio-7/source/core/assets/maps/README.md

 room interiors can be prefabricated.
 The algorithm will pick from these JSON files at random.

-There are four levels of random abstraction.
-A randomly-picked floor plan will randomly populate its room plans with room types.
+There are three levels of random abstraction.
+A Home may pick a floor plan at random, which may pick room interiors at random for each of its rooms.
+GridObjects in these files may reference the ObstacleFactory or TerrainFactory, which have been edited to support random object generation.

-A room type will random-pick its interior design, that may include declarations for randomly-generated entities.
+Files follow a simple naming convention.
+The prefix describes in words what the file is, followed by the dimensions of the file and the unique id for that combination.

 The file `floor_plan_testing.json` is used for development tests.
-In the future, this file will be disabled for random generation.
+This file will be disabled on release.